The Tower of the Swallow: Plot

 It is revealed that Yennefer survived her escape from the Lodge and took refuge in Skellige, requesting aid from the jarl, Crach an Craite, to find Vilgefortz.
 During her time here, she has a vision of Ragh Nar Roog, the end of the world, and is urged by what appears to be the mythical Modron Freya to choose a side.
 She tracks Vilgefortz to a dangerous part of the sea beyond Skellige, and travels there, but she is captured by him and Schirrú.
 They torture her, to locate Ciri through their empathic connection.
 She refuses to break, but inadvertently reveals Geralt's location.
 Vilgefortz dispatches Schirrú to kill Geralt, explaining the earlier ambush.

 In Vysogota's lodge, Ciri explains how she escaped.
-Her account is intercut with an official inquest in Nilfgaard, as a psychic named Kenna is interrogated for charges of treason:
+Her account is intercut with an official inquest in Nilfgaard, as a psychic named Kenna is interrogated for charges of treason.

-After several months in the arena, Bonhart has her viewed by Stefan Skellen, who has come to kill her.
+After the events in the arena, Bonhart has her viewed by Stefan Skellen, who has come to kill her.
 With Kenna's help, Skellen's group learn they are being stalked by Rience.
 Skellen, Rience, and Bonhart meet, with Rience carrying a magical device that allows Vilgefortz to communicate with them.
 Vilgefortz guesses that Skellen is working for a number of Nilfgaardian nobles, who are angry at their daughters being rejected as the Emperor's bride in favor of the fake Ciri.
 Skellen admits this, but he himself believes that the Emperor must be overthrown in order to convert Nilfgaard into a democracy.

 While the three talk, Ciri is freed by a traitor in Skellen's group, and has her magical capabilities restored when Kenna attempts to read her mind.
 With her powers, Ciri escapes, but her face is wounded by Skellen.
 Vysogota then reveals that there are agents of Skellen waiting in ambush in nearby towns, and Ciri leaves his hideout.
 Soon after, Vysogota dies from a heart attack in his shack, praying to the gods to protect Ciri.

 With a pair of ice skates formerly belonging to Vysogota's daughter, Ciri lures her pursuers onto a frozen lake, then strikes out of the fog.
 Skellen's band panics and scatters, while Rience is killed.
 Bonhart hangs back on the shore of the lake, expecting to capture Ciri, but to his shock, the mythical Tower of the Swallow appears out of the fog and Ciri enters, transporting her to an alternate reality.
-Its' elf-like inhabitants say they have been expecting her.
+Its elf-like inhabitants say they have been expecting her.